 Building Materials.
-Building materials include any property that will be annexed or attached to the land or to an improvement on the land.
-Building materials include edging, retaining wall blocks, rocks, boulders, sand, gravel, fencing, and hard-wired 110-120 volt landscape lighting.
+Building materials include any property that will be annexed to real estate or to an improvement on real estate.
+Examples include edging, retaining wall blocks, rocks, boulders, sand, gravel, fencing, and hard-wired 110-120 volt landscape lighting.
 Live plants are not considered building materials.